mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 This plot conveys not only the relationship between `brainwt_log` and `sleep_rem`, but each plot representing a different mammal now conveys what the feeding behavior of that mammal is.

 When generating visualizations, it is important to annotate the figure with meaningful labels on the axes to make them accessible for the viewer.
-For that, we can use the `labs` function.
+For that, we can use the `labs` function (worksheet task 3.4.2C).

 ```r